aashvibusa/Berkeley-AI-Hackathon/server/README.md

 # FastAPI Highlight Logger Server

-A FastAPI server that receives highlighted text via a POST endpoint, prints it to the console, forwards it to the Letta AI server for vocabulary saving, provides translation services using Groq API, and maintains persistent user state in a JSON store.
+A FastAPI server that receives highlighted text via a POST endpoint, prints it to the console, forwards it to the Letta AI server for vocabulary saving, provides translation services using Groq API, maintains persistent user state in a JSON store, and includes real-time audio streaming with speech-to-text transcription using Whisper.

 ## Features

 - POST `/highlight` endpoint that accepts JSON with a "highlight" key
-- POST `/translate` endpoint that translates text to Spanish using Groq API
+- POST `/translate` endpoint that translates text using Groq API with dynamic language preferences
+- WebSocket `/ws/audio` endpoint for real-time audio streaming and transcription
 - Persistent state management with JSON store (`store.json`)
 - User data management with source/target languages and highlighted words
+- Real-time audio capture and transcription using OpenAI Whisper
-- Prints received highlights to the server console
+- Prints received highlights and transcribed audio to the server console
 - Forwards highlights to Letta AI server for vocabulary saving
 - Returns JSON response with status and highlight information
 - Built-in API documentation at `/docs`